Chris Riley (priest): Early years

-Riley was born in Echuca, Victoria in 1954 and grew up on a dairy farm in the district.
+Riley was born in Echuca, Victoria, in 1954 and grew up on a dairy farm in the district.
 In 1973 he graduated from a school run by the Salesians.
 He was inspired by the movie Boys Town and went on to train as a teacher.
-He has worked as a teacher, youth worker, probation officer, residential care worker and principal of the charity Boy's Town.
-In 1982 he was ordained a priest at Oakleigh, Victoria.
+He worked as a teacher, youth worker, probation officer, residential care worker and principal of the charity Boys' Town.
+In 1982 he was ordained a priest in Oakleigh, Victoria.

-Riley is the founder and CEO of Youth Off The Streets and has worked with disadvantaged youth for more than 35 years in a variety of roles including teacher, youth worker, probation officer, residential carer and principal.
+Riley was the founder and CEO of Youth Off The Streets and worked with disadvantaged youth for more than 35 years in a variety of roles including teacher, youth worker, probation officer, residential carer and principal.
 He officially founded Youth Off The Streets in 1991.

-As CEO of Youth Off The Streets, Riley oversees the operation of over 25 programs which employ over 180 staff and involve more than 250 volunteers.
-He has implemented innovative behaviour modification strategies to help young people deal with a history of trauma, abuse and neglect.
-Many of these strategies have been adopted by schools across Australia and by government agencies.
-Riley believes there is no such thing as a "child born bad", but acknowledges that there are bad environments, circumstances and families that impact negatively on our young.
-"We must have the courage to demand greatness from our youth".
+As CEO of Youth Off The Streets, Riley oversaw the operation of over 25 programs which employ over 200 staff and involve more than 330 volunteers.
+He implemented innovative behaviour modification strategies to help young people deal with a history of trauma, abuse and neglect.

 Youth Off The Streets

 Riley founded Youth Off The Streets (YOTS) in 1991 with a food van delivering meals to homeless youth in the Kings Cross area in Sydney.
-Since then the organisation has grown to offer more than 35 services, including aboriginal programs, crisis accommodation, alcohol and other drug services, counselling, accredited high schools, outreach, residential programs and a mentoring program.
+Since then the organisation has grown to offer more than 35 services, including Aboriginal programs, crisis accommodation, alcohol and other drug services, counselling, accredited high schools, outreach, residential programs and a mentoring program.
 The organisation is non-denominational and works for young people who are homeless, drug dependent and recovering from abuse.

-Riley makes frequent media appearances on behalf of YOTS, including a weekly radio segment broadcast on 2UE in Sydney and 2CC in Canberra.
+Riley made frequent media appearances on behalf of YOTS, including a weekly radio segment broadcast on 2UE in Sydney and 2CC in Canberra.

 Attitude towards gambling

 In the decade from 2000 to 2009, Youth Off The Streets received $3.5 million in donations from the Australian gambling industry, particularly poker machines.

-Riley lobbied against the taxation of gambling, stating that "the Government won't fund services like mine and are now also attacking the revenues that we previously did have available."
+Riley lobbied against the taxation of gambling, stating that "the Government won't fund services like mine and are now also attacking the revenues that we previously did have available".
 With respect to his position on the effect of gambling on society, in 2003 he stated in a radio interview, "I acknowledge that the great problem facing the community is people who are addicted to gambling and I call for the clubs to put in place systems and supports to help people fight this addiction."

 In December 2011, it was revealed that Riley had lent his name in support of a campaign by Clubs Australia against proposed mandatory precommitment limits for poker machines.
 Riley expressed his concern saying that a better way to tackle problem gambling was treatment and counselling, not legislation.

+Illness and death

+On 3 April 2021, the Sydney Morning Herald reported that Riley was gravely ill with a variety of ailments.

+Riley died on 31 July 2025 at the age of 70.